bebuch/io_tools/README.md

 make install
 ```

-If you wan't to install it without root permissions:
+If you want to install it without root permissions:

 ```bash
 cmake -DCMAKE_INSTALL_PREFIX=$HOME/.local /path/to/io_tools